+The dog was there for 4 days and picked up after noon on Friday, so they get charged for 4 days for a medium sized dog.
+So they charged 44.00$ for it since they didn’t have any extra stuff or discounts.

 A Great Dane (large dog) is dropped off on Friday and picked up on Monday morning.
 The owner provides the dog’s food.
 The dog must be given a pill for a stomach ailment every morning.
 The owner also wants the dog walked every day.

+The dog stays for 3 days, they get walked every day and must take a pill every day.
+So the cost of a large dog is 12.00$ a day, plus 4.00$ for the walk, plus 1.00$ for the pill, so 17.00$ a day.
+They’re there for 3 days, so that’s 51.00$, plus a 10% discount, dropping the price to 45.90$.

 Three pugs (small dogs) stay at the kennel from Sunday to Saturday afternoon.
 The owner wants the dogs to have some play time with other dogs.
 Because the dogs are all related, they share the same dog run

+They have 3 small dogs that are staying for 7 days.
+So 10$ per dog, per day, so that makes it 210$ for the dogs to stay.
+They also want daily playtime, so that’s an extra 2$ a day, per dog.
+That makes it 252$ for the dogs, but they also share a dog run, giving them a 10% discount.
+That brings it down to 226.8.
+Then finally they have 3 or more dogs, which is another 7% discount, giving them a final cost of 210.92$.

 A St. Bernard (large dog) and a black lab (medium dog) are at the kennel from Friday afternoon until the following Wednesday morning.
 The owner brings the food for them.
 They are kept in separate runs and both get morning walks and play time.
 The black lab also receives a daily grooming.

+A large dogs will cost 12$ a day and a medium dog will cost 11$ a day.
+They stay for 5 days, which will be 115$.
+They each cost 6$ a day for walk and play time, costing them 175$.
+The black lab also gets groomed every day for 4$ a day, making it 195$.
+So that’s 90$ for the St. Bernard and 105$ for the Black lab.
+However they get a 10% discount on the black lab since they brought in their own food, bringing the price down to 81$ for the St. Bernard.
+So the price of the two together is 186$.

 What does Sally do with the pink copy of the contract after the pet is picked up?
 What happens to them eventually?

+She keeps them in a big pile that’s their “filing system” and it’s all their closed contracts.
+Eventually she gives them all to an accountant who keeps their books.

 Does the interview reveal any other potential systems that could be developed for the Reads and Happy Valley Kennels?
 If yes, what are they?

+They could have a database for all the dog food they have left, how much of each they have in stock.
+They could also have a system that tells them what all needs to be done for a dog run after the dog has left and show the maintenance required, kind of like a ticket system for things that need to be done.
+The can also have an online payment system.